frabjous/jhap-templates/documentation/typesetting_guide.md

 However, they can be loaded when needed using a YAML block, [as described above](#yaml-blocks-and-adding-latex-packages).

-A (non-default) options has been aded to the JHAP template for providing support for (simplified or traditional) Chinese characters.
+A (non-default) option has been added to the JHAP template for providing support for (simplified or traditional) Chinese characters.
 Again, at the start of the document:

 ```markdown
 ---